 Wetlands provide tremendous benefits to human beings and nature.
 These benefits can be called ecosystem Goods and Services and are essential to our survival.
 Wetlands generate air while sequestering carbon, grow food and fiber for human use, medicinal plants, genetic diversity and materials, and provide habitat.
 One of the best things wetlands do is filter surface and ground water.

 Wetlands, especially ones with organic and clay-based soils, have significant adsorption capacities.
-This means that pollutants and contaminants can be pulled out of the water and adsorbed on to clay surface particles, therefore removing them from the waterways.
-Some clays (specifically kaolinite and montmorillonite) are known for the abilities to pull heavy metals from water and store them2.
+This means that pollutants and contaminants can be pulled out of the water and adsorbed onto clay surface particles, therefore removing them from the waterways.
+Some clays (specifically kaolinite and montmorillonite) are known for the ability to pull heavy metals from water and store them2.
 These metals (arsenic, cadmium, chromium, copper, cobalt, iron, lead, manganese, nickel, and zinc) can become toxic to human, animal and plant life.
 This removal of metals can reduce costs to filter the water down stream, as well as increase the health of our ecosystems overall.

 How do Wetlands Help Farmers?

-According to the Water Act, farmers are legally allowed to pull water from a waterbody for the purposes of watering livestock and applying pesticide to their crops as a part of their farm water management plan and within the rules of the Pesticide Regulation.
+According to the Water Act, farmers are legally allowed to pull water from a waterbody for the purposes of watering livestock and applying pesticides to their crops as a part of their farm water management plan and within the rules of the Pesticide Regulation.